scomsjw/SD-PHP-Three/README.md

 ## Deleting data
 * Have a go at writing an SQL statement (or series of statements) that will delete a film from the database.

-## On your own
-* A lot of what we have done in the last two weeks using SQL can also be done using the phpmyadmin graphical user interface.
-Select the *films* table and have a go at the following:
-* Click on the *insert* tab.
-See how you can use an HTML form to insert data into tables
-* Click on *structure* and then *relations* and see how you edit the properties of foreign key relationships.